-- Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock - President (BVI) International Investment Holdings Ltd., or PIIH, is a wholly-owned subsidiary of President International Development Corporation, or PIDC, which is a 61% owned subsidiary of Uni-President Enterprises Corp., or Uni-President, a Republic of China company publicly traded on the Taiwan Stock Exchange.
+- Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock. - President (BVI) International Investment Holdings Ltd., or PIIH, is a wholly-owned subsidiary of President International Development Corporation, or PIDC, which is a 61% owned subsidiary of Uni-President Enterprises Corp., or Uni-President, a Republic of China company publicly traded on the Taiwan Stock Exchange.
 The board of directors and supervisors of Uni-President consist of Chin-Yen Kao, chairman of the board of directors; Kao-Huei Cheng and Chang-Sheng Lin, each a managing director; Ping-Chih Wu, Hsiu-Jen Liu, Po-Ming Hou, Ying-Jen Wu, Chung-Ho Wu and Ching-Chien Hou Su, each a director; and Kao-Keng Chen, Peng-Chih Kuo and Joe J.T.
 Teng, each a supervisor.
 Mr. Tu, one of our directors, is the President of PIDC.
 These individuals may be deemed to share dispositive and voting power over the shares owned by PIIH.
-Each of these individuals disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interesit therein.
+Each of these individuals disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interest therein.
 The address of PIIH and Mr. Tu is 10F-1, No. 560, Sec.4, Chung Hsiao East Road, Taipei 110, Taiwan, R.O.C.
 The address of Uni-President is No. 301, Jhongjheng Road, Yongkang City, Tainan County 710, Taiwan, Republic of China. - (2) Tohru Tsuji, Nobuo Katsumata, Kazuhiko Sakamoto, Akira Matsuda, Kazuo Ogawa, Ko Mori, Teruo Asada, Mamoru Sekiyama, Koichi Mochizuki, Masaru Funai, Masao Fujii and Takaji Kunimatsu comprise the board of directors of Marubeni Corporation.
 These individuals may be deemed to share dispositive and voting power over the shares owned by Marubeni Corporation.
 Each of these individuals disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interest therein.
-The address of Marubeni Corporation is 4-2 Ohtemachi 1-Chome, Chiyoda-Ku, Tokyo, Japan. - (3) Includes 1,446,250 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - Includes 343,751 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (5) Includes 567,500 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (6) Includes 218,750 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (7) Includes 148,580 shares held by Mr. Wu's spouse and 79,125 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007.
-Mr. Wu disclaims beneficial ownership of his spouse's shares, except to the extent of his pecuniary interest therein. - Includes 23,333 shares held by John R. Adler, Jr., Trustee for the Brittany Alder Irrevocable Trust dated 10/30/2000, 23,333 shares held by John R. Adler, Jr., Trustee for the John R. Adler III Irrevocable Trust dated 10/30/2000 and 1,260,234 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (9) Includes 15,500,919 shares held by PIIH. - (10) Includes 112,375 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (11) Includes 1,500,000 shares held by PK Venture Capital Corp. and 500,000 shares held by PK II Venture Capital Corp. - Includes 171,429 shares held by China United Investments Inc., 400,000 shares held by United Investment Fund, 535,714 shares held by UC Fund II and 592,857 shares held by United Venture Capital Corporation. - (13) Shares held by John M. Harland and Cynthia E. Harland, Trustees, Harland Family Trust, dated 6/21/01.
+The address of Marubeni Corporation is 4-2 Ohtemachi 1-Chome, Chiyoda-Ku, Tokyo, Japan. - (3) Includes 1,446,250 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (4) Includes 343,751 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - Includes 567,500 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - Includes 218,750 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (7) Includes 148,580 shares held by Mr. Wu's spouse and 79,125 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007.
+Mr. Wu disclaims beneficial ownership of his spouse's shares, except to the extent of his pecuniary interest therein. - 8) Includes 23,333 shares held by John R. Adler, Jr., Trustee for the Brittany Alder Irrevocable Trust dated 10/30/2000, 23,333 shares held by John R. Adler, Jr., Trustee for the John R. Adler III Irrevocable Trust dated 10/30/2000 and 1,260,234 shares of common stock issuable upon the exercise of options exercisable within 60 days of January 15, 2007. - (9) Includes 15,500,919 shares held by PIIH.